-With a pause and a prayer, rescuers retrieve last of 6 killed in bridge collapse
+With a pause to pray, rescuers retrieve last of 6 killed in bridge collapse

 The investigation

 A National Transportation Safety Board investigation will continue for several months.
-It will "pin point where was the mistake and or the failure that led to this catastrophic event," Florida Republican Sen. Marco Rubio said.
+It will "pinpoint where was the mistake and/or the failure that led to this catastrophic event," Florida Republican Sen. Marco Rubio said.

 "And that is something that the community needs, the families need, the country needs to make sure it never happens again," Rubio told reporters.

 The bridge was supposed to enhance safety and keep pedestrians safe from traffic on busy Southwest Eighth Street, where a vehicle fatally struck an FIU student in August.
-The collapse happened months before completion.
+It was scheduled to open for foot traffic next year.

 The university used Accelerated Bridge Construction technology to build the bridge.
 Unlike traditional methods of construction, it streamlines the building process so that bridge projects can be completed quicker and more cost effectively.